zikmout/tracker_rework/Readme.md

 # Tracker Project

-tracker is a website monitoring tool capable of crawling, downloading, and alerting on website content modification. tracker name has been chosen arbitrarily, feel free to come up with a new name you think of !
+Tracker is a website monitoring tool capable of crawling, downloading, and alerting on website content modification.

 Actual features:
   - Website crawling